Ron Folman: Science

 Folman is a professor of quantum physics at Ben-Gurion University of the Negev (BGU) where he heads the Atom Chip group.
 He was the founder and first director of the BGU center for quantum science and technology since 2010, and the founder and first director of the center for nano-fabrication since 2003.
-Folman is one of the inventors of the Atom Chip.
+Folman is one of the inventors of the Atom Chip. and is credited as realizing the first complete Stern-Gerlach interferometer.
 Folman is active in probing the interface between the general theory of relativity (gravity) and quantum mechanics.

-Folman is involved in anti-matter physics at CERN (GBAR) and in the searches for Dark Matter (GNOME).
+Folman is also involved in the search for new physics such as searches for Dark Matter.